A Texas high school faces criticism after its Cotton Pickers team name gains attention

 “Thus, the community does not perceive a negative connotation connected with its nickname.
 At this time, Robstown ISD will stay focused on student needs as a priority.
 This district remains committed to our vision of inspiring life-long learning, by providing limitless opportunities for success.”

-Robstown ISD came to the defense of its team name in 2017, too, when a local middle school changing its mascot from a rebel prompted discussions about whether Robstown should do the same.
+The district came to the defense of its team name in 2017, too, when a local middle school changing its mascot from a rebel prompted discussions about whether Robstown should do the same.
 Locals who stand by the name argue it’s a point of pride for the small community and the families in it.

 “We’re Latinos.
 We’re migrant workers, and we picked cotton,” Robstown alumnus Herman Rodriguez told KIII TV at the time.
 “My parents picked cotton.”

-According to census data nearly 94 percent of Robstown’s 11,000-plus residents are Hispanic or Latino.
+According to census data, nearly 94 percent of Robstown’s 11,000-plus residents are Hispanic or Latino.

-NFL Hall of Famer and former NFL Players Association President Gene Upshaw, who was Black, is among Robstown’s notable alumni.
+Pro Football Hall of Famer and former NFL Players Association president Gene Upshaw, who was Black, is among Robstown’s notable alumni.

-Across the country, the intersection of sports and social issues have forced teams at all levels to re-examine or change mascots or nicknames that some may find offensive.
+Across the country, the intersection of sports and social issues has forced teams at all levels to reexamine or change mascots or nicknames that some find offensive.

 In the D.C. area alone, it’s not just the Washington Football Team that has made a change amid a chorus of criticism.
-In the last three years, four local high schools have changed their names from that of a Confederate figure.
+In the past three years, four area high schools have changed their names from those of Confederate figures.
 In 2018, Falls Church’s J.E.B.
 Stuart changed its name to Justice.
 Last year, Washington-Lee in Arlington was renamed Washington-Liberty.
 This summer, Stonewall Jackson in Manassas was renamed Unity Reed.
 Most recently, Robert E. Lee in Springfield became John R. Lewis.

 “It is hard to imagine a more fitting replacement for a disgraced Confederate general than a civil rights icon,” Fairfax school board member Karl Frisch said at the time.